-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 It helps generate details for its database about businesses and related entities that are relevant to specific searches.

-Once a new listing is created, a Google Maps location is then generated.
+Once a new profile is created, a Google Maps location is then generated.

 That synchronizes with traditional Google Search for ease of access and searchability.